Have you looked at a list of postpartum recovery essentials and wondered what do I really need?

 When you are lying flat, gravity is not impeding the flow of blood up your legs and back to your heart.

 Usually, by two weeks postpartum, the excess fluid in your lower extremities will be gone.

 To further facilitate the removal of fluid from your lower extremities, you can also wear mild compression stockings to compress surface veins in the lower legs.

 After a vaginal delivery, especially if you pushed for a while and had a vaginal tear, there can be nothing more comforting and therapeutic than ice packs applied directly to the perineum.

 Combine ice packs with Dermoplast spray after a sitz bath to avoid further swelling, promote healing, and to avoid infection.

-Nursing Bra/Nursing Pads/Nipple Cream:
+9. Nursing Bra/Nursing Pads/Nipple Cream:

 Hopefully, you have talked with others who have breastfed and taken full advantage of the resources available to you at your provider’s office and in the community.